Initializing

 ethtool-offloads

-The command run by the stage is similar to running ethtool --offload <device> <offload> off but it also supports bonded devices.
+The command run by the stage is similar to running ethtool --features <device> <feature> off but it also supports bonded devices.
 We can check that it worked:

 $ sudo fdctl configure init ethtool-offloads

-NOTICE ethtool-offloads ... unconfigured ... device `ens3f0np0` has generic-receive-offload enabled.
+NOTICE ethtool-offloads ... unconfigured ... device `ens3f0np0` has rx-udp-gro-forwarding enabled.
 Should be disabled

 NOTICE ethtool-offloads ... configuring